2025 Art Foundation Update

 cemetery graves

-Konstantīns and 6-year-old grandson Keidens place flowers on Lūcija’s grave next to Aleksandrs on June 12 2023 – Lucija’s 109th birthday!
+Konstantīns and 6-year-old grandson Keidens place flowers on Lūcija’s grave beside Aleksandrs on June 12, 2023 – Lucija’s 109th birthday!

 Examples of Aleksandrs’ art in America: